Microplastics in Malaysian food have quietly entered our seafood, rice, and bottled water, and with them, a hidden threat to human health.

 By adopting these practical tips, we can collectively reduce our microplastic footprint and pave the way for a cleaner, healthier future for ourselves and generations to come.

-Role of Businesses in Combating Microplastic Pollution
+Role of Businesses in Combating Microplastics in Malaysian food

 Your Call to Action